aapoalas/chromium-dynamic-import-bug-with-nginx/README.md

 not similarly it never reproduces on Firefox.
 So this is a combination of nginx and Chromium together, not just nginx.

-The curx of the bug is that sometimes when loading a fairly large number of interconnected ECMAScript modules, the HTTPS request for some of the down-stream modules will fail with a `net::ERR_FAILED`.
+The crux of the bug is that sometimes when loading a fairly large number of interconnected ECMAScript modules, the HTTPS request for some of the down-stream modules will fail with a `net::ERR_FAILED`.
 This happens fairly regularly, between once every 4 to 10 page loads in a real project.
 This reproduction fails